THIRD ROUND OF P-EBT BENEFITS BEGIN TO ROLL-OUT IN APRIL 2021Posted on Apr 8, 2021 in Main

 Important Information from the Hawaiʻi Department of Education that will help families receive P-EBT benefits:

-- If your child is in need and is NOT enrolled in the Free and Reduced-Price Lunch Program, (and you would like for them to receive P-EBT benefits) please enroll via EZMealApp.com if your child is attending a DOE school.
-For children attending a NSLP-participating Charter or Private school, please contact your school.
+- If your child is in need and is NOT enrolled in the Free and Reduced-Price Lunch Program, (and you would like for them to receive P-EBT benefits) please enroll via EZMealApp.com.

 Note-Children under 6 years of age who are receiving SNAP benefits may also be eligible for P-EBT.
 The Department will provide further information on this population after the April issuance of P-EBT benefits for the school-aged children.